postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 #### Organization

 You can group together various entities like collections, monitors, mocks, documentation and etc under a single API, so that you have everything attached to an API under a single entity.
-This will make it easy for collaboration, reference, and
+This will make it easy for collaboration, reference, and your productivity.

 Documentation
 You can add a name and descriptions to requests, folders, and collections.
 In Postman, you can use the collection browser to view the documentation.
 In Postman Pro, you can create and publish beautiful API documentation pages.

 Test suites
 You can attach test scripts to requests and build integration test suites.

+### A Sample API workflow in Postman